Vinfall/VNDB-Calendar/README.md

 These example calendars are provided for quick test, if they already satisfy you, no need to read further:
 - [en][en]: upcoming en & ja releases
-- [enpatch][enpatch]: unofficial en localization/content restoration patches released in 2025
+- [enpatch][enpatch]: unofficial en localization/content restoration patches released since mid-2025

 ## Setup